1098- T Tax Forms FAQ

 Not reportable as qualified tuition and related expenses following the IRS guidelines are the orientation fee, health and wellness fee, residency fee, individual evaluation fee, iPLA fee, degree program amendment fee, time payment plan fee, late registration fee, late payment fee, returned check fee and transcript fee.

 Adjustment amounts reported in boxes 4 and 6 may change any allowable education credit you may have claimed for a prior year.
 We strongly advise you to seek the advice of a tax consultant for specific information concerning the handling of prior year adjustments.

-Institutions are not required to furnish a 1098-T when:
+Institutions are not required to file or furnish a 1098-T when:

 - a student's qualified tuition and related expenses are entirely waived or entirely paid with grants or scholarships